Improved bounds for hypohamiltonian graphs: Introduction

 The main contributions of this manuscript are: (i)~an algorithm ${\mathfrak A}$ to generate all pairwise non-isomorphic hypohamiltonian graphs of a given order, (ii)~the results of applying this algorithm, and (iii)~an up-to-date overview of the best currently available lower and upper bounds on the order of the smallest hypohamiltonian graphs satisfying various additional properties, see Table~\ref{table:bounds_hypoham_graphs}.
 The algorithm ${\mathfrak A}$ is based on the algorithm of Aldred, McKay, and Wormald from~\cite{AMW97}, but is extended with several additional bounding criteria which speed it up substantially.
 Furthermore, ${\mathfrak A}$ also allows to generate planar hypohamiltonian graphs and hypohamiltonian graphs with a given lower bound on the girth far more efficiently.

 We present ${\mathfrak A}$ in Section~\ref{section:hypoham_graphs} and showcase the new complete lists of hypohamiltonian graphs we obtained with it.
 In Section~\ref{section:planar_hypoham_graphs} we illustrate how ${\mathfrak A}$ can be extended to generate planar hypohamiltonian graphs and show how we applied ${\mathfrak A}$ to improve the lower bounds on the order of the smallest planar hypohamiltonian graph.
 (In the following, unless stated otherwise, when we say that a graph is ``smaller'' or ``the smallest'', we always refer to its order.)
 Using the program \emph{plantri}~\cite{brinkmann_07}, we also give a new lower bound for the order of the smallest cubic planar hypohamiltonian graph.
-In an upcoming paper~\cite{GZ2}, we will adapt the approach used in the algorithm ${\mathfrak A}$ to generate hypotraceable~\cite{KKL68} as well as almost hypohamiltonian graphs~\cite{Za15} efficiently.
+In an upcoming paper~\cite{GZ2}, we will adapt the approach used in the algorithm ${\mathfrak A}$ to generate \emph{almost hypohamiltonian graphs}~\cite{Za15} efficiently.
+(A graph $G$ is \emph{almost hypohamiltonian}, if it is non-hamiltonian and there exists a vertex $w$ such that $G - w$ is non-hamiltonian, but $G - v$ is hamiltonian for every vertex $v \ne w$.)

 We now discuss the numbers given in Table~\ref{table:bounds_hypoham_graphs} and start with the first row.
 For girth~3, Aldred, McKay, and Wormald~\cite{AMW97} showed that there is no hypohamiltonian graph of girth~3 and order smaller than~18, and Collier and Schmeichel~\cite{CS77} showed already in 1977 that there exists such a graph on 18~vertices.
 For girth~4, the results of~\cite{AMW97} imply that there is no such graph on fewer than 18~vertices, and the hypohamiltonian graph presented in Figure~\ref{fig:hypo_18}~(b) from Section~\ref{sect:results_algo}---this graph was given earlier and independently by McKay~\cite{mckay-site}---provides an example of order~18.
 The third number is due to the Petersen graph, for which it is well-known that it is the smallest hypohamiltonian graph, see e.g.~\cite{HDV67}.
 The smallest hypohamiltonian graph of girth~6 was obtained by the application of~${\mathfrak A}$ and is shown in Figure~\ref{fig:hypo_25_g6}.
 For girth~7, Coxeter's graph provides the smallest example.
 Its minimality as well as the new lower bound for girth~8 follows from the application of ${\mathfrak A}$.
 The bound for girth~9 follows from an argument given at the end of the following paragraph.
 Note that, as M\'{a}\v{c}ajov\'{a} and \v{S}koviera mention in~\cite{MS11}, no hypohamiltonian graphs of girth greater than~7 are known, and Coxeter's graph is the only known cyclically 7-connected hypohamiltonian graph of girth~7.